JokerPSYF/JokerPSYF/README.md

-- 👋 Hi, I’m @JokerPSYF
+- 👋 Hi, my name is Todor Dimitrov Vasilev
 - 👀 I’m interested in C# programming and C++
 - 🌱 I’m currently learning C# Advanced in SoftUni.bg
 - 📫 How to reach me ? todorvasilev005gmail.com